 The City's zoning districts include several main categories which are listed below.
 In addition are overlay zoning districts within the city that either provide more flexibility or impose additional restrictions to the underlying zoning district.
-A more complete account of this, and zoning maps, can be found in the Appendix.
+Maps of existing primary and overlay zoning can be found in figures 2 and 3.

-Residence districts: The residence districts are established to preserve and enhance quality of living in residential neighborhoods, to regulate structures and uses which may affect the character or desirability of residential areas, to encourage a variety of dwelling types and locations and a range of population densities consistent with the comprehensive plan, and to ensure adequate light, air, privacy and open space.
+• Residence districts: The residence districts are established to preserve and enhance quality of living in residential neighborhoods, to regulate structures and uses which may affect the character or desirability of residential areas, to encourage a variety of dwelling types and locations and a range of population densities consistent with the comprehensive plan, and to ensure adequate light, air, privacy and open space.

-Zoning districts include R1 and R1A, which are single-family, and R2, R2B, and R3, which are small-scale multi-family.
+Zoning districts include R1 and R1A, which are singlefamily, and R2, R2B, and R3, which are small-scale multi-family.
 R4, R5, and R6 districts permits multi-family developments appropriate, small scale retail sales and service uses designed to serve the immediate surroundings.
 These office residence districts may serve as small to medium scale mixed use areas within neighborhoods, as higher density transitions between downtown and residential neighborhoods, or as freestanding institutions and employment centers throughout the city.

-Office residence districts: The office residence districts are established to provide an environment of mixed residential, office, institutional, and where
+• Office residence districts: The office residence districts are established to provide an environment of mixed residential, office, institutional, and where